wiktorkaminski/spring-web-service-training/README.md

 - edit, deactivate and activate institutions,
 New features are still in develop.

-## What did I skilled up during that project
+## What did I skill up during that project
 - Java
 - Spring Boot, Spring Security, Spring Data,
 - Hibernate, Hibernate Validator,